 This resume section states in two to three sentences why you want a specific position in the company.
 Using a career objective on a resume is ideal for fresh graduates, entry-level candidates, and career switchers with little or no relevant work experience.

 Sample Career Objective:

 This resume intro combines the qualifications summary and career objective.
 The professional profile can be either a bullet-point list or a brief paragraph.

-Use a professional profile if you are applying for a position in the same industry, have particular expertise in your field, and have a major career achievement to highlight.
+Use a professional profile if you are applying for a position in the same industry, have particular expertise, and have a significant career achievement to highlight.

 Sample Professional Profile: